hivesolutions/appier/doc/structure.md

 ## Controllers

 Controllers are the bridge from the outside world to the app.
 They define handlers that listen to requested URLs, perform logic, and return a response.
-Typically, an handler defined in a controller will, upon receiving a request:
+Typically an handler upon receiving a request will do the following:

 * Retrieve entities (instances of a model stored in the data source)
 * Invoke their logic (application logic should be encapsulated in the model files)